nus-cs3281/2023/students/jasonqiu212/progress.md

 ### CS3281 Progress

+Summary:

-Summary: Raising and resolving issues related to user accessibility and mobile friendliness
+- Raised and resolved issues related to user accessibility and mobile friendliness
+- Helping out with `v9-migration` from noSQL to SQL
+    - Migrating search
+    - Migrating actions
+    - Adding functionalities to db and logic layers of respective entities

 | Week | Achievements                                                                                                   |
 | ---- | -------------------------------------------------------------------------------------------------------------- |